dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/testing.md

     drop_database_clone()
 ```

-We’ve defined `drop_database_clone` and `clone_production_database` to utilize the <PyObject object="SnowflakeResource" module="dagster_snowflake" />.
+We've defined `drop_database_clone` and `clone_production_database` to utilize the <PyObject object="SnowflakeResource" module="dagster_snowflake" />.
 The Snowflake resource will use the same configuration as the Snowflake I/O manager to generate a connection to Snowflake.
 However, while our I/O manager writes outputs to Snowflake, the Snowflake resource executes queries against Snowflake.

 We now need to define resources that configure our jobs to the current environment.
 We can modify the resource mapping by environment as follows: